 Do you feel unhappy with your weight?
 Do you hate your body?
-Wish you could have someone else' body?
+Wish you could have someone else’s body?

 I know what it’s like to feel constantly unhappy with your weight, body and hate what you look like.
 If you’ve been trying to lose weight your whole life but got nowhere, then it’s time for a new approach (because my friend, that old strategy clearly isn’t working).

-If you're reading this blog post, then you know that something needs to change.
-You don't need to struggle with food, hate your body or weight anymore.
+If you’re reading this blog post, then you know that something needs to change.
+You don’t need to struggle with food anymore, or hate your body and weight.

 1. Don’t skip meals

 But realistically?
 All that happens is you feel deprived and hungry and eat everything in sight.
 Skipping meals slows your metabolism and doesn’t help you lose weight or hate your body less.
 If you want to love your body and weight, you need to stop skipping meals.

 2. Change how you scroll

 How many years will you spend wishing you had someone elses’ body before you realise that looking at photos of slim/lean/attractive doesn’t motivate you to lose weight?
 In fact, it’s the opposite.